flyingsilverfin/ardupilot/tests/avoidance_evaluation/README.md

 1. `experiment_runner.py` reads a `plan.json` file and executes commands indicated.
 Spawns the required number of SITL (spawned off) and Dronekit (internal) instances required.
 1. `generate_experiment.py` a larger script which generates experiments.
 It's a bit of a mess since it evolved from an interactive script to help fill out a skeleton by hand to a fully automatic one which generates a given type of collision.
 Explained further below.
 1. `log_analyzer.py` Reads logs produced by each SITL instance, and finds the closest each copter gets to another.
 This could be extended in the future.
 I might add a component which spits out XML path files for a graphical view of flight paths in google earth - mission planner already has a feature doing this for one log a time I believe!

+I've tried to document these as I could in the code.
+The most complicated is likely the `generate_experiment.py` script.